foundersandcoders/api-workshop/01-request-response.md

 When you make an api request you write code that sends a request object to a server.
-The response you get back is a mash of text and you use the 'JSON.parse()' method to transform your response into an object you can use.
+The response you get back is a mash of text and you use the `JSON.parse()` method to transform your response into an object you can use.